marieanselmet/sqm_models_RNNs_tensorflow/README.md

 This project aims at modelling visual grouping with the Sequential Metacontrast Paradigm (a vision paradigm).

 - Different models of reconstructors (LSTM, PredNet, ...) and decoders tested.
-- Different criteria, like minimum entropy, tested to model the "conscious percept" formation by the visual system.
+- Different criteria, like minimum entropy, tested to model the "conscious percept" formation by the visual system and its discrete aspect.

 The final project report is in ```sqm_models_Marie_Anselmet.pdf```